 Success percentage.
-Six months after grafting the success percentage was estimated as: Success (%) = Number of sprouted scions x 100/Number of grafted branches.
+Six months after grafting the success percentage was estimated through the following formula.

+Success percentage = Number of sprouted scions x 100/number of grafted branches.

 The layout of the experiment was RCBD with 2 factors and 3 replications.
 The first factor was time of grafting i.e. August and February.
 The second factor was jojoba strains i.e. PKJ-1 to PKJ-6.
-The data of both years was combined and analyzed for pooled analysis by using analysis of variance.
+The data of both years was combined and analyzed for pooled analysis by using Analysis of Variance.
 The means obtained from the analysis were compared by Duncan's Multiple Range test at $\alpha = 5\%$ (Steel & Torrie, 1984).